ted-tanner/entries-backend/Readme.md

 ### Client

-* Follow password guidelines from NIST
+* Follow password guidelines from NIST (perhaps require more characters given that user data is encrypted using the given password)
+* The client needs to make sure the UNIX timestamp it receives from the server when refreshing token is within a minute of the client's UNIX timestamp
 * Currency should be specified on each budget, default currency in user_preferences
 * The client needs to be prepared for a category to be deleted.
 Entries will still have a reference to the deleted categories, so check for the category tombstone and handle the case where the category doesn't exist.
 * Make invites/requests separate from regular notifications (like a separate section of the notifications view on the client).
 Then, pull notifications but also pull invites.